*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 - Buying from a provider.
-Although there are some services that claim to have free or extremely cheap residential proxies, it's better to choose a more trusting one.
-It will be more expensive, but a least you'll know what you're getting yourself into.
+Although there are some services that claim to have free or extremely cheap residential proxies, it’s better to choose a more trusting service.
+It will be more expensive, but a least you’ll know what you’re getting yourself into.
 If you sign with an untrustworthy provider, you run the risk of being exposed or blocked by some websites or simply receive data center proxies with spoofed headers to make you think you bought residential ones, which is the opposite of what you want.
-Select a reliable provider and you'll be safe.
+Select a reliable provider and you’ll be safe.
 Proxy providers usually offer you multiple packages that you can choose from, all of which have different pricing.

 - Creating your own residential IP.
 You can actually build your own proxy network at home.
 It is a complicated process, but it’s not impossible.
 Moreover, this is not a financially-wise choice.

 Residential proxies have become insanely popular, and they’re rising in popularity every day.
 The leading proxy network right now is Luminati, with over 37 million IP addresses.
 The runners-up are the Oxylabs with more than 10 million and Smartproxy with 5 million.

 The average pricing of the residential proxy servers is around $200, but it depends on the amount of GB you want to acquire.
 The most expensive proxy packages come from Luminati.
 Their starting price is $500 a month, which may be too much for individual Internet users.
 If you’re one of those, consider choosing some cheap residential proxies.